AnkitMourya12/AnkitMourya12/README.md

 <br>
-  - 🌱 HackIndia Web3 Hackathon Winner and Qualified for National level
+  - 🌱 HackIndia24 Web3 Hackathon Winner on state level and Qualified for National level

  - 📫 Mentor and Contributor GSSoC'24